ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 converter: [srt2txt.bat](../BAT-and-UTIL-files-1/srt2txt.bat) / [srt2txt.py](../BAT-and-UTIL-files-1/srt2txt.py):

 A *single-file* ```SRT``` to ```TXT```.
-Used when we already have SRT files for a song (say, from a download), and *really* want a TXT version of the lyrics.
+Used when we already have SRT files for a song (say, from a download), but don’t have a TXT version of the lyrics.
+One is automatically created to ensure file uniformity.
 Configurable thresholds for joining subtitle lines together into 1 text line (if they are really close together in time, i.e. under ≈0.5 seconds), or for adding a blank line between lyrics (if the subtitles are really far in time from each other, i.e. over ≈3 seconds)

 ### 🌟 converter: [lrc2txt.bat](../BAT-and-UTIL-files-1/lrc2txt.bat)/ [lrc2txt.py](../BAT-and-UTIL-files-1/lrc2txt.py):

 A *single-file* ```LRC``` to ```TXT```.
-Used when we already have SRT files for a song (say, from a download), and *really* want a TXT version of the lyrics.
-Correctly converts lines that are a timestamp with no text to blank lines in the output file.
+Used when we already have LRC files for a song (say, from a download), but don’t have a TXT version of the lyrics.
+One is automatically created to ensure file uniformity.
+Estimates where line breaks should occur based im time thresholds (currently .65s=new line, 4.75s=blank line).

 </details>